jjvanzon/Circular-Language-Spec/broader-view/from-spec/commands-broader-view/commands-compared-to-objects.md

 In some programming languages, commands might not be exchangeable with objects, but be totally separate constructs.
 But in Circular, commands could be seen as objects, that just happen to be executable.

-Using some programming languages a process might be implemented as a procedure.
-Sometimes a procedure might become more complex.
-It might be an option to then rewrite a procedure to an object, whose purpose could be to execute that procedure.
-This object may then hide complexity of the input and output better, and might better hides the complexity of the procedure itself.
-An object in some programming languages might offer a way to split up a procedure into separate steps, without seeing that on the outside.
-Turning a procedure into an object may make linking to it more flexible.
-For instance you might plug a new process into an already existing system, that was not aware of this procedure.
-That might not be easily possible, unless you turn a procedure into an object.
+Using some programming languages, a process might be implemented as a command or *method*.
+Sometimes a command might become more complex.
+It might be an option to then rewrite a command to an object, whose purpose could be to execute that command.
+This object may then hide complexity of the input and output better, and might better hides the complexity of the command itself.
+An object in some programming languages might offer a way to split up a command into separate steps, without seeing that on the outside.
+Turning a command into an object may make linking to it more flexible.
+For instance you might plug a new process into an already existing system, that was not aware of this command.
+That might not be easily possible, unless you turn a command into an object.

-In Circular though, procedures might be considered an object as is, without rewriting anything.
+In Circular though, commands might be considered an object as is, without rewriting anything.
 The only difference might be that this object has the special property, that it might be *executable*.

 In the Circular notation, a command could have complexity hiding and linking possibilities, just like a 'normal' object.
-A command might for instance also *inherit* a base procedure from another command, just to name something.
+A command might for instance also *inherit* a base command from another command, just to name something.

 A command could be structured similarly as an object.
-Perhaps that takes away the argument that using just procedures might be a less structured way of programming than using objects.
+Perhaps that takes away the argument that using just commands might be a less structured way of programming than using objects.
 A command might already be an object, that represents a process.
 It may looks like a command, but might have the capabilities of an object.

 In that philosophy, commands might be *executable objects*.